 Customer Journey Strategy vs User Journey

-A customer journey strategy helps businesses avoid confusing user journeys with customer journeys, protecting growth and revenue.
-While the terms are often used interchangeably in meetings and marketing plans, the two represent very different experiences.
-Misunderstanding them can quietly erode revenue, limit growth, and even derail a product’s future.
+A customer journey strategy stops businesses from confusing user journeys with customer journeys.
+That protects growth and revenue.
+People often use the terms interchangeably in meetings and marketing plans.
+But the two are very different experiences.
+Mixing them up can quietly erode revenue, limit growth, and even derail a product's future.

-So, what exactly separates the two – and why does this distinction matter more than ever in 2025?
+So what separates the two?
+And why does this distinction matter more than ever in 2025?

 Customer Journey Strategy: Defining the Terms